AlmaCookBook/AlmaCookBook.github.io/docs/conda/mamba-venvs.md

 and the <<< conda initialize <<< line
 # <<< conda initialize <<<
 ```
- - Go though the [init process](../first_steps.md) to set up conda and your environment again.
+ - Go through the [init process](../first_steps.md) to set up conda and your environment again.

 ### 2. There is no space left!
 If you are running out of space in your home directory, you can move the conda environment to SCRATCH.